BMSB update from MPI - new and used vehicles|machinery from China|Korea

 At this stage, New Zealand does not have specific Brown Marmorated Stink Bug (BMSB) measures in place for

 MPI recommends that exporters consider the following:

 2. Closely monitor for the presence of BMSB (other stink bugs and regulated pests) in and around

-3. Use pest controls to reduce any potential presence of BMSB (other stink bugs and regulatedpests) around or in your facility.
+3. Use pest controls to reduce any potential presence of BMSB (other stink bugs and regulated

 4. Inspect vehicles regularly and in particular, on the day of loading.
 If contaminated, treat before

 5. Where possible store vehicles and machinery indoors after inspection.